saltta/my-first-repo/README.md

 ## Embedded Video

 In the about section there is an embedded youtube video.
 It was very important that the video wouldn't be too big or have any black bars.
-It has a maximum width but shrinks down conforming to smaller screens.
+It has a maximum width and shrinks down conforming to smaller screens.

 ## Images